 - Become the Most Needed Person on Your Team.
 If you can do what nobody else on your team can do and if you will do things that nobody else is willing to do, you’ll have the most job security possible.
 Be the most needed person on your team, the person they were looking for when you walked in the door.

 - Find a Mentor/Coach.
 There is a saying from a 12-step program that says, “It’s your best thinking got you here.
-Don’t you think someone else’s thinking might take you to different place?”
+Don’t you think someone else’s thinking might take you to a different place?”
 Isolation from the best thinking of those around us is our worst enemy–find a wise person who can help you.

 The downward spiral of the Chronically Unemployed is one of the most painful life trajectories I see.
 They start out as intelligent, hopeful, and confident individuals and end up as disillusioned, angry people that life has passed by through no fault of their own.
 It’s the breaks, the system, or the downfall of America that has caused their situation.
-It has huge impact on spouses and children.
+It has a huge impact on spouses and children.
 It ruins the person’s health, and I’ve seen many who end up on disability.
 The only hope is to understand the opportunity that a person has to use their intelligence and ability to move ahead–with the help of those around them.